 Near Peytona in Boone County, West Virginia — The American South (Appalachia)

 Location.
-38° 8.068′ N, 81° 41.245′ W. Marker is near Peytona, West Virginia, in Boone County.
-Marker is on Daniel Boone Parkway (West Virginia Route 3) half a mile west of the Peytona Post Office on Roundbottom Road (Local Route 119/21), on the left when traveling west.
-It is at the Drawdy Falls roadside park.
+38° 8.072′ N, 81° 41.239′ W. Marker is near Peytona, West Virginia, in Boone County.
+Marker is on Daniel Boone Parkway (West Virginia Route 3) half a mile west of the Peytona Post Office on Roundbottom Road (Local Route 119/21).
+It is at Drawdy Falls roadside park.
 Touch for map.
 Marker is in this post office area: Peytona WV 25154, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-John Edward Kenna (a few steps from this marker); Coal Discovered (approx. 0.4 miles away); Peytona (approx. half a mile away); Nellis No. 3 Mine Explosion (approx. 3.3 miles away); Nellis / ARMCO Coal (approx. 3.3 miles away); Robert Hager Madison (approx. 8.6 miles away); Boone County Courthouse (approx. 8.6 miles away).
+Indian Camp (a few steps from this marker); Coal Discovered (approx. 0.4 miles away); Peytona (approx. half a mile away); Nellis No. 3 Mine Explosion (approx. 3.3 miles away); Nellis / ARMCO Coal (approx. 3.3 miles away); Robert Hager Madison (approx. 8.6 miles away); Boone County Courthouse (approx. 8.6 miles away).
 Touch for a list and map of all markers in Peytona.